 Here’s a reality check for you: most of the Jamba Juice classic smoothies contain over 100 grams of sugar.
 THAT IS 23 TEASPOONS OF SUGAR.
 You’re meant to have just 25 grams (8 teaspoons) of added sugar, meaning in addition to what is naturally occurring in your food, per day.

 But smoothies can be done the right way.
 Want to know how?
 I’ll share my secrets for building a better (and tastier) smoothie.
+My smoothie provides 35 grams of protein which is the perfect way to start off your protein goal for the day.

 How to Build a Better Smoothie

-OPTIONAL: Add a fiber source for satiety and digestive cleansing: I like ground flax and/or chia seeds, or make it easy and use this fiber blend.
+OPTIONAL: Add a fiber source for satiety and digestive support: I like ground flax and/or chia seeds, or make it easy and use this fiber blend.
 The chia provides some omega 3s, too.
 I’ll also add walnut or almond butter for good fats + fiber, or tahini (sesame paste).
 It’s very high in calcium.

 What To Avoid in Your Smoothies